 The extraordinary high levels of heat the traditional jars and pouches are using is the major culprit.
 Heat breaks down vitamins and destroys enzymes that are needed for proper digestion.
 Now, after so much heat – you are left with a syrupy jam that is closer to a can of soda than real food.

-So Let’s follow how traditional baby foods are made….
+So let’s follow how traditional baby foods are made….

 First, most shelf-stable baby food companies don’t process raw vegetables and fruits themselves.
-They buy it from other companies in the form of a puree or a concentrate.
+They buy them from other companies in the form of a puree or a concentrate.
 These purees and concentrates start by chopping and washing vegetables and grinding them down (which heats up the puree.)
-Next, stones, skins, and seeds are removed, but along with these the fiber is also removed.
+Next, stones, skins, and seeds are removed, but along with these, the fiber is also removed.
 This creates a smooth consistency, but babies need fiber!

 So far, it’s like making homemade baby food, only maybe not so much heat because you’re not using industrial equipment (you don’t normally heat your food over 185 degrees F for a long period of time)….
 But that’s not it mamas.

 Then, the puree is “deareated” to remove oxygen (which causes food to spoil) and then pasteurized.
-As well all know, pasteurization requires high heat for a long time to kill bacteria.
+As we all know, pasteurization requires high heat for a long time to kill bacteria.
 This now-high heat processed puree is sent to the baby food companies.
 If a concentrate is called for, the puree goes through an evaporator to draw out water before shipping.
 If you’ve ever tasted frozen juice concentrate, you know it’s like swallowing a spoonful of sugar.

 Now, enter baby food companies: